TheOldPresbyope/moode-radio-utils/README.md

 **myradios.tar.gz** - an example file created by savemyradios.py on a moOde 6.0.0 player.
 It contains the data and image files needed to load two stations into the player on which loadmyradios.py is run.

 * Grateful Dead Live at Carousel Ballroom 1968 - a pseudo-radio station with a playlist of tracks from the 1968-02-04 concert.
-The tracks are streamed from the [Live Music Archive](https://archive.org/details/gd1968-02-14.sbd.douglas-cleef.2267.shnf)
+The tracks are streamed from the [Live Music Archive](https://archive.org/details/gd1968-02-14.sbd.douglas-cleef.2267.shnf) *NOTE - this "station" was included to show it is technically possible for moOde to stream music from the Live Music Archive.
+The station logo will not display in the Playback panel while playing these tracks.
+This is an issue I haven't resolved with moOde and imported .m3u playlists, not with the tools in this repo.*
 * MANGORADIO - a [German Internet radio station](https://mangoradio.de/) selected at random from the [Community Radio Browser]( http://www.radio-browser.info/gui/#!/)

 **TODO**